Shaur-Repositories/Javascript_Scopes/README.md

+#This Repo maintains the demo for dev.to article : https://dev.to/shaur/scopes-in-javascript-with-devtools-16gp
+---

 # An overview for Scopes in JS with the help of DevTools.

 ## Before we start let's quickly go over some basic terminology.**